A collaboration with

 8-10 members of the TFM community will be selected to participate as pilot members of the Collective.
 Participation in the Collective is fully sponsored and transport stipends are available.

 Broadly, the final pool should itself reflect a diverse range of TFM community members with respect to cohort, race, geography and educational background.
-Members should be actively in a teaching capacity, with the diversity of their students considered as part of selection.
 In the 6 months, members will:

 Attend the Members Retreat that will cover basic concepts of identity, stereotypes and issues in diversity.
 Members will participate in sample experiential learning activities, be provided opportunities to discuss challenges of multiculturalism in classrooms, and reflect on their own experiences as students and teachers.